-The Executive Clemency Unit is responsible for processing all applications for commutation, pardon and exoneration in accordance with the Governor’s clemency criteria.
+The Board's Executive Clemency Unit is responsible for processing all applications for commutation, pardon and exoneration in accordance with the Governor's Executive Clemency Process Criteria.
 Only the Governor can exercise Executive Clemency power.
-These requests must comply with the Governor’s Executive Clemency Criteria.
-To learn more, read about the process below.
+More information will be made available upon release of the 2019 Clemency Guidelines.

 The File Room Unit is responsible for managing, maintaining and tracking the files used in the parole hearing process.
 These files are created and updated as material is received pertaining to each individual offender.
 All information and correspondence received becomes the property of the Board of Parole.
 Hearing officials rely on information contained in hearing files to aid in the decision making process for parole release.

 A copy of the non-confidential information contained in the parole hearing file may be obtained by written request.
 Persons making requests must include the following information: